-The basis of a biomechanic assessment is the cause-and-effect relationship between your feet, legs and upper body.
-An assesment involves looking at the alignment and the function of your muscles, bones and joints of your feet and lower limb.
+The basis of a biomechanical assessment is the cause-and-effect relationship between your feet, legs and upper body.
+It involves the diagnosis and assessment of the structure, alignment and function of muscles, bones and joints of the feet and lower limb.

 - Do you suffer from Ankle sprains?

 - Have you noticed that your feet roll in or out?
 Are your arches flat or high?
 Do you have bunions, claw toes, corns or callous?

 - Instability: often tripping or feeling lopsided or that there is excessive pressure on any particular part of your body?

 - Do you have new or longstanding pain in the back, hip, legs, knee or feet?

 - Recurrent limb pains in children (growing pains) Have a read of our children’s section. https://www.randellsfootcare.co.uk/child-footcare

 - Sports injuries, do you have pain associated with occupational or sporting activity that is repetitive and constant?